dummy127/Angular_PV/readme_file.txt

-when you pull this project from github don't forget to run npm install on your system
+when you pull this project from github don't forget to run following commands on your system

 npm install -g typescript

+npm install -g @angular/cli@17

+//To create a new application run the following command

 ng new application_name

 ng serve to run app in localhost in cmd prompt

 ng generate component your_component_name //to create a new component